frankliu197/Backup/README.md

   - Want to type Math, Physics and Currency symbols
   - And would like to use the keyboard without changing their typing habits

-If any of them math what you are looking for, keep reading:
+If any of them match what you are looking for, keep reading:

 This keyboard uses the default US keyboard as its base layout; Any key that you press on the US keyboard remain the same key on this keyboard.
-All the additional fancy characters are created with an third level shift and a compose key (Right alt and Right control by default).
+All the additional fancy characters are created with an third level shift (default: Right-Alt) and a compose key (default: Right-Control).

 Here are the following additions:
   - Type any combination of the following accents: acute, breve, caron, cedilla, circumflex, diaeresis, grave, macron, tilde